Let Us Help!

 For a non-grantor trust, the taxation of the trust is the same as an individual expect for the compressed tax rates.
 A non-grantor trust files a Form 1041 if its gross income exceeds $600 or if the trust has any taxable income.
 From a tax perspective, there are both simple and complex trusts, further discussion of which is beyond the scope of this page.
 A non-grantor trust can receive a deduction from gross income for income currently distributed or required to be distributed (referred to as distributable net income).

 Planning for a loved one with special needs is about enhancing that person’s quality of life to the maximum extent possible and protecting them only as much as necessary to not limit or restrict their potential for government benefits.
 If it is anticipated that there will not be a need in the future for government programs that are means-based (e.g., SSI and Medicaid) then there is no need for a special needs trust.
 Objectives of planning include but are not limited to:

 - Leverage Means Tested Public Benefits (e.g., Supplemental Security Income and Medicaid)

 - Select Proper Team to Provide Lifetime Management

 - Provide Ongoing System for Advocacy

 - Plan for Caregiving Needs

 - Preserve Assets for other Heirs

 Currently a first part trust (“SNT”) must be established by the parent, grandparent, guardian of the disabled person or by a court.
-As of September 2015, legislation has passed the Senate and is with the House to amend the statute to allow the disabled person to establish their own trust.
-A SNT is usually established when the disabled person receives money from a lawsuit.
+Legislation enacted by Congress amended the statute to allow the disabled person to establish their own trust.
+A SNT is usually established when the disabled person receives money from a lawsuit or inheritance.
 Generally, a SNT requires the following: